r00b/cessna-private-pilot-course/1-learning-your-airplane/2-how-an-airplane-flies.md

 * Airplane rolls around longitudinal axis, does not yaw, and rate of turn increases as bank angle increases
 * Ball coordinator instrument
 * "Step on the ball" - apply rudder pressure on side that the ball is violating out towards
-* *Glance* at this instrument after you have established the turn; use horizon and pressure in eat as visual and physical indicators of a coordinated turn
+* *Glance* at this instrument after you have established the turn; use horizon and pressure in seat as visual and physical indicators of a coordinated turn

 ## II.
 Controlling the Airplane in Flight